kHRISl33t/risingstack-bootcamp/README.md

     - Add a `healthCheck` function to the redis model
     - Implement the `GET /healthz` endpoint, return `200` with JSON body `{ "status": "ok" }`when everything is healthy, `500` if any of the database or redis connections are not healthy and `503` if the process got `SIGTERM` signal
   - [ ] Create a http server and add a similar health check endpoint for the worker process
+  - [ ] Write unit tests for each function

+  Notes:
+  - Use `winston` for logging

   Readings:
   - [Signal events](https://nodejs.org/api/process.html#process_signal_events)
   - [Graceful shutdown](https://blog.risingstack.com/graceful-shutdown-node-js-kubernetes/)
   - [Health checks](http://microservices.io/patterns/observability/health-check-api.html)

+### 8. User authentication/registration and session creation